pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 _changeset_

 >   BitKeeper/cvsps speak for "commit".
-Since git does not
+Since Git does not
-    store changes, but states, it really does not make sense to use the term "changesets" with git.
+    store changes, but states, it really does not make sense to use the term "changesets" with Git.

 _checkout_